Risk Aware Benchmarking of Large Language Models: Stochastic Dominance

 The ubiquitous mean -- risk model in machine learning is $(\mu_{X},\sigma_{X})$, where $\sigma_{X}$ is the standard deviation.
 Unfortunately this model is not consistent with the SSD and has several limitations as it implies Gaussianity of the outcomes or a quadratic utility function.
-A large body of work was devoted to defining mean -- risk models that are consistent with SSD in econometrics and mathematical finance.
-The summary statistics $r_{X}$ quantifying risks consistent with SSD are of interest in order to assess risks of foundation models.
-We give in Table \ref{tab:RiskC} a summary of these risks measurement and their $\alpha-$consistency and refer the reader to \citep{ogryczak2002dual} for proofs of these claims:

-Note that several risks in Table \ref{tab:RiskC} use the second quantile function as part of an assessment of the left tails of the outcomes.
+We give in Table \ref{tab:RiskCMain} risk measurements and their $\alpha-$consistency (proofs in \cite{ogryczak2002dual}).
+Note that in contrast FSD is only consistent with the Mean-VaR risk model (Mean-Value at Risk) for all $p\in [0,1]$.
+VaR does not provide a refined tail assessment.